 A hen will lay one egg per day until her clutch is complete.
 An average number of eggs is 3-5, and you will occasionally see a nest with less or more.
 The last egg in the clutch is a darker pigment than the others, often called the "blue egg".

-I frequently candle the eggs on the seventh day to see if they are fertile.
+I frequently candle the eggs on the seventh day after incubation has started to see if they are fertile.
 Use a flexible headed penlight available in automotive supply departments, and cushion the head with a corn pad.
 Take the entire nest to a darkened room and hold the head of the light against the egg.
 If it is fertile, you will see the embryo moving inside and a web of arteries and veins.
-If it is clear, with only a yolk showing, it is most likely not fertile.
+If it is "clear", with only a yolk showing, it is most likely not fertile.
 I would keep the clear eggs in the nest for a few more days and check them again.
 If they are still clear, throw them away.

 Hatchlings to Fledgelings